TheRealBenForce/thefutureforces.com/category/gifts.md

 ---

 ### Gifts
 Jenn and Ben are embarking together on a new chapter in life!
-To help get them started on this adventure, cash gifts would appreciated.
+To help get them started on this adventure, cash gifts would be appreciated.
 Jenn and Ben have not created a registry.

-If you would prefer to not give a cash gift, you can also chose to make a donation in Jenn and Ben's name to one of their favorite charities below:
+If you would prefer to not give a cash gift, you can also choose to make a donation in Jenn and Ben's name to one of their favorite charities below:

 [Curvey Girls](https://www.curvygirlsscoliosis.com/donate)